mid2SUPAERO/LaTOM/docs/source/examples/computation/llo2apo_continuation.rst

 This examples computes a series of LLO to HEO transfers modeled as an initial finite burn to leave the LLO, a ballistic arc and a final impulsive burn to inject at the apoapsis of the target HEO.
-Subsequent solutions are obtained using a continuation method for decreasing thrust/weight ratios
+Subsequent solutions are obtained using a continuation method for decreasing thrust/weight ratios.

 @authors: Alberto FOSSA' Giuliana Elena MICELI